The end of January is often a time of preparation.

 During our 5pm Saturday church service we’ll continue our popular weekly question and answer time, and Jodie will be answering these questions:

-Our 8am Sunday service will be a Morning Prayer Sunday service.
+Our 8am Sunday service will be morning prayer from the ‘Sunday Services’ book.

 See you at 5pm this Saturday or 8am this Sunday, God willing!